whoisndu/SuccessNDU/README.md

 - 👋 Hi, I’m @SuccessNDU
-- 👀 I’m interested in Data Science and Blockchain
+- 👀 I’m interested in Data Science and Analytics
-- 🌱 I’m currently learning javascript, solidity, web3 and web2, smart contract auditing.
-- 💞️ I’m looking to collaborate on Data Science projects and block chain projects.
+- 💞️ I’m looking to collaborate on Data Science projects.
 - 📫 How to reach me successndu@protonmail.com

 <!---